 Under the covers, both Nanobox and App Platform work by building your web (service) and worker code into industry-standard containers.
 Nanobox does this by relying on a Docker installation running on your local development system and App Platform does this for you by running a cloud build against your application source code from a specified GitHub repository.

 The simplest way to rebuild and redeploy your application containers is to create a new app in App Platform and configure it to point to a GitHub repository containing your application’s code.
 App Platform will attempt to auto-detect your app, and build and run it using commands based on Cloud Native Computing Foundation buildpacks.

-If your application needs custom build or run commands, you can specify them during app creation or after an app is created on the Components tab.
+If your application needs custom build or run commands, you can specify them during app creation or after an app is created on the Settings tab.
 If you need more flexibility, you can create a custom Dockerfile for your application component and instruct App Platform to build and run your component based on that Dockerfile.

 By default App Platform expects that all web services will listen on port 8080 (

 0.0.0.0:8080), just like Nanobox.
 But this can be overridden by changing the HTTP Port setting for your service.

 During app creation or when adding/editing a component you can change the environment variables available to your app components.
 Ensure all environment variables that your Nanobox-hosted application relies on are defined in your App Platform app.